Environment

 Policies and Basic Approach

-The transition towards a circular economy is accelerating, particularly in Europe, with the viewpoint of efficient use of limited resources, the mitigation of environmental impact, and the reduction of GHG emissions.
-Mitsui & Co. promotes the recycling of above-ground resources in addition to the development, processing, and sale of raw materials and subterranean resources for various products.
-We recognize that in the transition to a circular economy both risks and opportunities will influence our businesses.
+The transition towards a circular economy is accelerating globally, with the focus on efficient use of limited resources such as natural capital, the mitigation of environmental impact, and the reduction of GHG emissions.
+Mitsui & Co. promotes the recycling of resources in addition to the development, processing, and sale of raw materials for various products.
+We recognize that the transition to a circular economy presents both risks and opportunities to our businesses.
 Risks include stricter waste regulations and reduced demand for raw materials.
-Opportunities include new business chances as we seize upon the needs of our business partners who are conscious of and responding to the circular economy.
+Opportunities, on the other hand, include the potential for new business as we seize upon the needs of our business partners who are conscious of and responding to the circular economy.

-Based on "Create an eco-friendly society" which is one aspect of our Materiality, our Environmental Policy stipulates that we will work to improve efficiency in the use of resources and energy and reduce waste, and by pursuing business in the circular economy, we will work to achieve economic growth while reducing our burden on the environment.
+Based on "Create a community coexisting with nature," which is one aspect of our Materiality, our Environmental Policy stipulates that we will work to improve efficiency in the use of resources and energy as well as reduce waste, and by pursuing business in the circular economy, we will strive to achieve economic growth while reducing our burden on the environment.

-We will encourage initiatives in circular economy businesses to achieve firstly, economic growth by creating added value in resource circulation while reducing resource and energy inputs and the amount of waste generated; and secondly, a reduction in the environmental burden.
+We will encourage initiatives in circular economy businesses to achieve two items: First, economic growth by creating added value in resource circulation while reducing resource and energy inputs and the amount of waste generated; and second, a reduction in the environmental burden.

-We are involved in a wide range of goods and services across all value chains, from upstream to downstream.
-We have been working to resolve issues for each stakeholder in our value chains.
-We are using the knowledge and global networks that we have developed through our businesses.
-In all steps of the value chain, we are creating value through material design, and are suggesting alternative products and methods that have low environmental impact and that allow for the effective utilization of by-products and residues produced by the goods that we deliver.
-We will take up new business opportunities created by the transition to the circular economy and will promote the expansion of existing businesses, which will lead to the strengthening of our earnings base and the enhancement of our corporate value.
+We are involved in a wide range of goods and services across all value chains, from upstream to downstream, and have been working to solve problems for each stakeholder in our value chains.
+This involves using the knowledge and global networks that we have developed through our businesses.
+Namely, in all steps of the value chain, we are creating value through material design, and are suggesting alternative products and methods that have low environmental impact and that allow for the effective use of by-products and residues produced by the goods that we deliver.
+We will take on new business opportunities created by the shift to the circular economy, and will promote the expansion of existing businesses.
+This will strengthen our earnings base and enhance our corporate value.

-We are engaged in business centered on the growth of both "trading" and "business investments."
-We use the networks with our customers and partners that we have developed in a wide range of businesses, from upstream to downstream.
-We suggest resources and raw materials suitable for manufacturers' new designs.
-We recover used resources and reuse them in other business fields.
-In this way, we show our unique comprehensive strengths, collect and analyze information, and seize opportunities to create new business models and new businesses in the transition to the circular economy.
+Based on our global business knowledge across a wide range of industries, we are constantly transforming our business portfolio by creating, nurturing, and expanding new business clusters into adjacent businesses.
+We employ the knowledge and networks with our customers and partners that we have developed across a wide range of businesses, from upstream to downstream.
+We suggest resources and raw materials suitable for new designs toward the circular economy, and recover used resources and reuse them in other business areas.
+In this way, we show our unique comprehensive strengths, collect and analyze information, and seize opportunities to create new business models and new businesses in the shift to the circular economy.

 Major Risks and Opportunities, and Our Response Strategies

 We are expanding a wide range of businesses into many countries and regions, from upstream to downstream.
-We have analyzed and identified the following risks to our businesses in the transition to a circular economy.
+The following risks to our businesses have been analyzed and identified in the transition to a circular economy.

 Policy and legal risks |